-These requirements have been modernised and a wider view taken of matters relevant to the Director in determining whether a document holder or applicant is a fit and proper person in accordance with section 10 of the Act.
+These requirements have been modernised and a wider view taken of matters relevant to the Director in determining whether a document holder or applicant is an FPP in accordance with section 80 10 of the CA Act 2023.

-Relevant factors for the Director to consider are whether the document holder or applicant has any criminal convictions, including those under the Clean Slate Act 2004, whether he or she has any criminal charges against them or any criminal charges pending, in addition to convictions for offences relating to alcohol or drugs.
+Relevant factors for the Director to consider are whether the document holder or applicant has any criminal convictions, including those under the Clean Slate Act 2004, whether they have he or she has any criminal charges against them or any criminal charges pending, in addition to convictions for offences relating to alcohol or drugs.
 There is a duty on the document holder or applicant to report to the Director any conviction or charge of this type as soon as practicable after the person becomes aware of them.
-The provisions of sections 10, 11, 17 and 18 of the Act may apply and ultimately such a conviction or charge may result in a refusal to grant a licence or suspension or revocation of a licence.
+The provisions of sections 80, 81, 82, 96, 97 and 98 10, 11, 17 and 18 of the CA Act 2023 may apply and ultimately such a conviction or charge may result in a refusal to grant a licence or suspension or revocation of a licence.